Skip to content

 What to Do on a First Santorini Trip

 Build the stay around one caldera walk, one beach or boat segment, one sunset-focused evening, and time for long meals instead of nonstop viewpoint chasing.
 Santorini is as much about pace as it is about scenery.
+A slower structure usually does more for the trip than another crowded stop.

 If you want a wider Greek islands comparison, Don't Miss the Greek Island of Mykonos: Carry Your Backpack shows how different the mood can be from island to island.